 - Check your car insurance if it’s still up to date.

 Be safe out there and come back to txGarage.com later in the summer to find out where we took our vacation and how the Expedition held up to the task.
+For those in need of new tires, make sure you visit your local All Weather Tire Retailer for a quick replacement.

 Test results of summer and all-season tires can always be found at www.tirerack.com.